arkency/posts/posts/2013-09-22-story-of-size-1.md

 ## What's more

 Did you like this article?
-You can [find out more on this and similar topics in our upcoming book _"Arkency survival guide to effective remote programming"_](http://sbx.sk/Ak8L)
+You can [find out more on this and similar topics in our upcoming book _"Developers oriented project management"_](http://sbx.sk/Ak8L)

 You can also [subscribe to the newsletter](http://arkency.us5.list-manage.com/subscribe?u=1bb42b52984bfa86e2ce35215&id=aed2a3766f) below if you want to receive tips and excerpts from our work on the book.